 Keep your child where the action is.
-You may want to bring the child’s bed to the living room so he can be where everyone is.
+You may want to bring the child's bed to the living room so they can be where everyone is.
 This will also save you from running back and forth.

 - Take your child outside, if possible.
 A wagon or stroller can be used for small children.
 Bigger children may need a wheelchair with a reclining back.